Ndiatenda/MSc-Computer-Science-Research-Project/README.md

 ### 1. Overview

 This work proposes the use of deep learning to identify abnormal activity in surveillance videos.
-The increased prevalence of surveillance systems implies the increase in video data that is currently subjected to manual human analysis, which can be inefficient.
+The increased prevalence of surveillance systems implies the increase in video data which is currently reliant on manual human analysis for the efficient function surveillance systems.